alexkasko/parallel-queries/README.md

 and executes query once for each list element in parallel.
 Combined queries results are provided to application as `java.util.Iterator`.
 Data source choosing for next query may be controlled from application.

-In runtime library only depends on [spring-jdbc](http://static.springsource.org/spring/docs/3.0.x/spring-framework-reference/html/jdbc.html) and [guava](http://code.google.com/p/guava-libraries/).
+In runtime library depends on [spring-jdbc](http://static.springsource.org/spring/docs/3.0.x/spring-framework-reference/html/jdbc.html) and [guava](http://code.google.com/p/guava-libraries/).

 Library is available in [Maven cental](http://repo1.maven.org/maven2/com/alexkasko/springjdbc/).